Program Application Process

 Master of Arts in Teaching applicants seeking licensure should also submit:

 - A Field of Knowledge Review.
-Generally students will have an undergraduate major—or demonstrate equivalent subject area knowledge—in the teaching discipline they are seeking licensure in.
+Generally students will have an undergraduate major in their teaching discipline for which they are seeking licensure.
 The Field of Knowledge Review helps identify gaps in your knowledge that you would need to fill before being ready to apply for your initial teacher licensure.

 Applications will not be reviewed unless they are complete.